The GBHS Adoption Process

 * With our Seniors for Seniors program, all dogs and cats 5 years and older may be adopted by senior citizens (age 55+) for only $25.

-* All active and retired military members and their immediate family members receive waived adoption fees with a valid ID presented at the time of adoption.
+* All active and retired military members and immediate family members who live in the same residence will receive waived adoption fees with a valid ID presented at the time of adoption.

 Once you have completed the GBHS Adoption Application, bring it with you when you come to meet the pets!
 This will help reduce your wait time.